Eruptsy/Swatnet-Build/README.md

 # Swatnet-Build

-### How to install Dependencies
+### How to set db
+Be sure to be in the directory with swatnet!
 ```
-sudo apt install libssh-dev -y
+mkdir assets
+mkdir assets/db
+touch assets/db/users.db
+touch assets/db/blacklist.db
 ```

 ### How to run Swatnet